joshroundy9/Cherry/README.md

 ## Backend
-Cherry's backend is made with a Spring Boot authentication and data API that connects with a Microsoft SQL Server database and the OpenAI API.
+Cherry's backend is made with a Spring Boot authentication and data API that connects with a PostgreSQL database and the OpenAI API.
 <br><br>
 The Spring Boot web server is deployed to an AWS EC2 instance and the database uses Postgres SQL RDS.